Overview

 Item 15 Custody

-At this time, Investment Management clients hold their stock, bond, and money market assets at a
+At this time, Investment Management clients hold their stock, bond, money market, and ETF assets at

 beginning of their relationship with NorthStar.
 All clients with investments in community loan funds or